sgoedecke/vicflora-offline/USAGE.md

 - Open the generated `web/public/index.html` (or host the folder).
 - The app will prompt the browser to cache assets for offline use.
 On iOS, use “Add to Home Screen”.
-- Adjust `web/web-config.json` before building to choose which keys ship with the bundle.
+- Adjust `web/web-config.json` before building to choose which seed keys ship with the bundle.
+- The build step automatically loads any linked `to_key` references reachable from those seeds.
 - Deploying via Netlify?
 The provided `netlify.toml` already points Netlify at the correct build command and publish directory—just hook up the repo and deploy.